innovationinsoftware/policy-dev/lab12.md

 - **Reflection:** How does using per-run variables and the HCP Terraform UI improve the safety and auditability of infrastructure changes?
 - **Challenge:**
   - Try making a different change (such as updating another variable or resource) and observe how the run history and state files are updated.
-  - Experiment with locking the workspace before a run and see how it affects the ability to trigger new runs.

 ---